MakerBogans/EurekaProbe/README.md

 Operation of the probe uses Klicky based macros to ensure the probe correctly attaches from the dock before probing the bed.

+## But what's the point/benefit of this over existing probes?

+- PCB based design ensures the magnets are always secured and correctly seated.
+No glues required, no ongoing maintenance, always repeatable coupling
+- Unlike Euclid which has a voltage input and rating due to the LED circuit, Eureka does away with any voltage in the circuit because it is just a microswitch like any other endstop.
+So there is virtually no chance of backfeeding 24V or similar back to your MCU.
+All you need is to connect it to signal and ground on a endstop port
+- Cheaper, easier to source than Euclid (at least for us Aussies), with a more generous licence arrangement

 ## Acknowledgements
 Thank you to the [MakerBogans](https://github.com/MakerBogans) for supporting and assisting with development of this project.